Coralogix Unveils World's First Mobile Real User Monitoring (RUM) Solution to Process Data In-Stream, Providing Rapid Error Tracking without Indexing

 New feature empowers developers to identify and resolve mobile app issues quickly, enhancing user experience

-BOSTON, July 23, 2024 /PRNewswire/ -- Coralogix, a leading provider of in-stream analytics for observability data, today announced the launch of its Mobile Real User Monitoring (RUM) solution for iOS applications, the world's first to provide error tracking without requiring prior indexing.
+BOSTON, July 24, 2024 /PRNewswire/ -- Coralogix, a leading provider of in-stream analytics for observability data, today announced the launch of its Mobile Real User Monitoring (RUM) solution for iOS, Android, Flutter & React Native applications, the world's first to provide error tracking without requiring prior indexing.
 With Streama© technology, the feature enables developers to identify errors swiftly, understand their impact, and resolve issues before they escalate, significantly improving mobile app performance and user satisfaction.

 With over 70% of users abandoning an app if it takes too long to load, and half of users waiting no more than three seconds, the need for robust mobile app performance monitoring has never been more critical.
 A host of errors can occur, from crash errors to network errors, each with its own set of risks impacting organizations and their end users.
 The Mobile RUM solution addresses these issues by processing data first and providing developers with a powerful set of tools that ensures optimal app performance across diverse devices, operating systems, and network conditions.

-"Our Mobile RUM solution gives developers unprecedented visibility into their iOS applications' performance," said Ariel Assaraf, CEO of Coralogix.
+"Our Mobile RUM solution gives developers unprecedented visibility into their iOS, Android, Flutter & React Native applications' performance," said Ariel Assaraf, CEO of Coralogix.
 "By providing real-time insights and detailed error analysis, we're empowering teams to deliver superior user experiences and customer satisfaction."

 The Mobile RUM solution includes several key features, which provide a clear picture of error frequency and app stability and detailed information on specific errors, including error examples, in-depth data, analytics, and thread information.